 The Department of Public Safety is comprised of approximately 175 full-time staff that provides uniformed patrol, investigative, crime prevention, victim assistance, and workplace violence services, and specialized programs tailored to specific campus needs.
-They respond to calls of any nature, including all campus emergencies fire, accidents, physical crimes and disturbances.
+They respond to calls of any nature, including all campus emergencies -- fires, accidents, physical crimes and disturbances.
 Public Safety is a mixed force of sworn peace officers and public safety officers.
 Peace officers are able to make arrests due to the commission of a felony, misdemeanor, or other breach of peace based on probable cause, and can make mental health arrests - an authority that allows peace officers to intervene promptly in mental health emergencies.
 University peace officers carry batons and pepper gel as defensive weapons when dealing with potentially dangerous situations.
-Some Peace Officers carry firearms.
+Some peace officers carry firearms.

 - All public safety officers are selected after a thorough investigation designed to choose individuals who are dedicated, sensitive, and display good communication skills.
 They hold a New York State license (requiring 32 hours of training) and receive an additional 560 hours of in-house basic training.
-Designated sworn peace officers complete 600 more hours of New York State certified instruction from the municipal public safety training center. - Sworn unarmed peace officers will be deployed to roving posts (both on foot and in vehicles), to respond quickly to all areas of the University.
-In the spring of 2017, a limited number of Peace Officers who have been trained and certified by New York State Division of Criminal Justice Services will be authorized to carry handguns in specifically assigned areas.
-As noted above, peace officers will carry pepper gel and batons, while public safety officers will carry just pepper gel.
-Sworn armed peace officers will be assigned primarily to the University Medical Center in specialized duty assignments. - Approximately 40 trained, part-time student aides assist our professional staff and work in selected areas of the campus and residence halls during the academic year.
+Designated sworn peace officers complete 600 more hours of New York State certified instruction from the municipal public safety training center. - Sworn unarmed peace officers are deployed to roving posts (both on foot and in vehicles), to respond quickly to all areas of the University.
+Since 2017, a limited number of peace officers were trained and certified by New York State Division of Criminal Justice Services and are authorized to carry handguns in specifically assigned areas.
+As noted above, peace officers carry pepper gel and batons, while public safety officers carry just pepper gel.
+Sworn armed peace officers are assigned primarily to the University Medical Center in specialized duty assignments... - Approximately 40 trained, part-time student aides assist our professional staff and work in selected areas of the campus and residence halls during the academic year.
 These students are in constant radio contact with us, should unauthorized persons or other conditions affecting general safety be discovered.